top of page

 Transitioning to Bitless Riding

-Making the transition to bitless riding can, for most horses, be made simply.
-After all, horses are already used to responding to pressure around their face from being led on a halter.
-However, with some horses, it is not safe to just jump right on without a bit, making a gradual transition with ample prep work essential.
-This way, you can get your horse accused to cues without a bit, making steering and stopping more reliable.
+Even though our horses are already used to responding to pressure from a halter, it is not safe to jump right on without a bit.
+Therefore, making a gradual transition with ample prep work is essential.
+This way, you can get your horse accustomed to cues without a bit, making steering and stopping more reliable.

 Woman walking next to bay horse with a bitless bridle on